franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Document and test space_text() code (Because I have no internet while writting this).
+- Document and fix space_text() code (Because I sometimes the textContent will not be splitted properly...).
 - Redesign the register views (CSS).
   - Organize the fields: use two columns for that:
     - [Rendering fields manually.](https://docs.djangoproject.com/en/5.0/topics/forms/#rendering-fields-manually)